StarsThu2016/tractor_private/README.md

 ```
 to ```.local/share/heroku/config.json```

-### Use Gradle Shadow to build the project and then heroku run locally
+### Use Gradle Shadow to Build the Project and then "heroku run" Locally
 ```
 curl -s "https://get.sdkman.io" | bash
 sdk install gradle 6.8.2